Adel-Kayyali/DiagnoAI/README.md

 **Heart Examination:** Random Forest Classifier model trained on the Cleveland Heart Disease Dataset.
 **Parkinsons Examination:** Random Forest Classifier model trained on the Parkinson's Disease Dataset.

-### Contributors
-The Doctor was created by Adool Kayyali.

 ### Date
 6 / 22 / 2022